 Adult Bachelor's Tuition and Financial Services

 Pursuing a degree as a non-traditional or adult student is an investment that requires patience, planning—and perhaps some sacrifice.
 The financial expense of a Bachelor’s degree is an investment that will reward you with better job opportunities, the potential salary increases, and the chance to develop skills and knowledge that are in high demand.

-Marist’s Liberal Studies Degree is accessible and affordable to students around the world and requires no supplemental campus residency on the New York campus.
-Tuition and fees for an Adult Liberal Studies B.A. / B.S. degree is computed on a per credit basis.
-The total tuition cost to complete the Liberal Studies Degree program will vary depending on the number of credits required.
+Marist’s Professional Studies Degree is accessible and affordable to students around the world and requires no supplemental campus residency on the New York campus.
+Tuition and fees for an Adult Professional Studies B.A. / B.S. degree is computed on a per credit basis.
+The total tuition cost to complete the Professional Studies degree program will vary depending on the number of credits required.

 |Cost per credit hour||$675|